 Malignant Vertebral Tumors

-Most malignant extradural spinal tumors originate in another part of the body before spreading to the spine; they are called secondary vertebral tumors.
-There are, however, some types that begin in the vertebrae; they are referred to as primary vertebral tumors.
+Most malignant extradural spinal tumors originate in another part of the body before spreading to the spine; we call these secondary vertebral tumors.
+There are, however, some types that begin in the vertebrae; we refer to these to as primary vertebral tumors.
 Primary vertebral tumors include:

 Ewing's sarcoma is an aggressive tumor that usually affects 4- to 15-year-olds.
 It is the second-most-common bone cancer in children, but is relatively rare, accounting for only 1 percent of childhood cancers.

 Multiple myeloma is a cancer of the bone marrow that usually affects older adults.
 It constitutes 1 percent of all cancers.